lifeng9472/STRCF/README.md

 2. HOG features.
 It uses the PDollar Toolbox [2], which is included as a git submodule in external_libs/pdollar_toolbox/.

 3. Lookup table features.
 These are implemented as a lookup table that directly maps an RGB or grayscale value to a feature vector.
-Currently, Color Names [8] and Intensity Channels [9] are included.

 4. Colorspace features.
 Currently grayscale and RGB are implemented.